objektwerks/python/README.md

 -------
 >Using pydantic and fastapi is highly problematic.
 Installs work.
 Yet imports don't always work.
 Yet scripts work!

+>Mypy and Pylance might be part of the problem.
+Because pip3 install and upgrade of dependencies works!

 >In general, python project management is highly unstable.
 Python needs a proper build tool!

 Development